Carnagion/dissertation/diss/diss.typ

 $ gamma_(i, j) + gamma_(j, i) = 1 $

-That is, either $i$ must land or take off before $j$, or the other way around.
+That is, either $i$ must land or take off before $j$ or vice-versa.
-Similar precedence constraints exist for de-icing -- given any two distinct departures $i$ and $j$, either $i$ must finish its de-icing before $j$ can start de-icing, or the other way around:
+Similar precedence constraints exist for de-icing -- given any two distinct departures $i$ and $j$, either $i$ must finish its de-icing before $j$ can start de-icing, $j$ must finish its de-icing before $i$ can start:

 $ z_j >= z_i + o_i or z_i >= z_j + o_j $

 === Runway Separations

-Any two consecutive aircraft $i$ and $j$ (where $i$ precedes $j$) are required to have a minimum _runway separation_ $delta_(i, j)$ between them, which is determined by their weight classes, speed groups, and (for departures) Standard Instrument Departure (SID) routes.
+Any two consecutive aircraft $i$ and $j$ (where $i$ precedes $j$) are required to have a minimum _runway separation_ $delta_(i, j)$ between them, which is determined by their weight classes in the case of arrivals, or their weight classes, speed groups, and Standard Instrument Departure (SID) routes in the case of departures.

-An aircraft's weight class influences the severity of wake turbulence it causes, the time required for this turbulence to dissipate, and its sensitivity to the wake turbulence caused by other aircraft.
+An aircraft's weight class influences the severity of wake turbulence it produces during flight, the time required for this turbulence to dissipate, and its sensitivity to the wake turbulence caused by other aircraft.
 Larger or heavier aircraft typically generate greater turbulence, to which smaller or lighter aircraft are more sensitive.
-Consequently, a larger separation may be required when a large aircraft is followed by a small one, than when a small aircraft is followed by a large one @demaere-pruning-rules.
+As such, a greater separation may be required when a large or heavy aircraft is followed by a small or light one, than when a small or light aircraft is followed by a large or heavy one @demaere-pruning-rules.

-Similarly, a larger separation may be required when a slow aircraft is followed by a faster one on the same route, to prevent the latter from catching up to the former before their routes diverge.
+Similarly, a larger separation may be required when a slow aircraft is followed by a faster one on the same SID route, to prevent the latter from catching up to the former before their routes diverge.
-Separations for SID routes are also influenced by the climb and relative bearing of the route, as well as congestion in downstream airspace sectors.
+The climb and relative bearing of the route also influence separation requirements for aircraft.
-The latter factor may require an increased separation upon take-off to space out traffic and prevent the overloading of en-route sectors and controllers @demaere-pruning-rules.
+Additionally, congestion in downstream airspace sectors also has an impact on separation requirements -- in some cases, the separation between two consecutive aircraft may need to be increased to space out traffic and prevent en-route sectors and controllers from being overwhelmed @demaere-pruning-rules.

 The minimum separation that must be maintained between two aircraft is thus the maximum of the separations due to their weight classes, speed groups, and SID routes.
 The required separations between each ordered pair of distinct aircraft can therefore be expressed as a separation matrix @demaere-pruning-rules.